Marwankhater/Data-Analysis-Dashboard/README.md

 ## Questions (KPIs)

-صhat is the total profit?
+what is the total profit?
 -What is the total number of units sold?

 -Which is the top revenue-generating brand?